GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 From the Utilities type **4 enter**

+### OUTLIST (output print queue)

+* Go to the Utilities menu then **8 OUTLIST** if the job is not displayed, type **ST** to display all jobs
+* Type "S" enter next to the job to select it (open the job)

+  Other commands for an individual job
+  * Type "P" next to a held print job to purge it (delete it)
+  * Type "O" next to a held print job to release it to the printer
+  * Type "C" next to a non-help print job (one waiting to execute) to cancel it.
+It can not be canceled if it has started

 **Example "SYS2.JCLLIB":**

 For the  "Data set name prefix", enter "SYS2.JCLLIB" which will display the JCL library data set that contain a number of example JCL jobs you can run.
 Type  **"e" enter** at the beginning of the line for this data set to see the list of JCL jobs available.